jamescourtney/FlatSharp/README.md

 - No IL generation
 - Use standard .NET libraries for reading and writing from memory
 - Depth tracking enabled for recursive schemas to prevent stack overflows.
+- Periodic, manual fuzz testing using SharpFuzz and AFL++.

 FlatSharp *does* use some techniques such as `MemoryMarshal.Read` on certain hot paths, but these usages are narrowly scoped and well tested.